-Alexandria Blair Baggett, 25, of Scottsdale, is facing felony charges, including conspiracy, fraud and the unlawful practice of medicine.
+Alexandria Blair Baggett, 25, of Scottsdale, is facing felony charges that include conspiracy, fraud and the unlawful practice of medicine.

-An undercover agent with the Arizona Attorney General’s Office, acting on a tip, visited Levy Aesthetics near Scottsdale Road and Shea Boulevard earlier this month, according to court records.
+Acting on a tip, an undercover agent with the Arizona Attorney General’s Office visited Levy Aesthetics near Scottsdale Road and Shea Boulevard earlier this month, according to court records.

 During the visit, prosecutors allege Baggett offered the agent Botox and a prescription weight-loss drug.